Atlanta United fans outside Mercedes-Benz Stadium

 Go behind the scenes at SunTrust Park

-In 2017, the Atlanta Braves moved into their new home at SunTrust Park, surrounded by the adjacent entertainment complex The Battery.
+In 2017, the Atlanta Braves moved into their new home at Truist Park (formerly SunTrust Park), surrounded by the adjacent entertainment complex The Battery.
 With shops, restaurants, entertainment venues, a hotel, apartments and offices, the complex is hopping every day of the week.

-For something really special, SunTrust offers a VIP experience on game day.
-Not only will fans get a personalized behind-the-scenes tour of SunTrust Park, they also get a personalized LED message and a spot on the field to watch batting practice.
+For something really special, Truist offers a VIP experience on game day.
+Not only will fans get a personalized behind-the-scenes tour of the park, they also get a personalized LED message and a spot on the field to watch batting practice.

 After your tour, plan to stick around at The Battery for an adult beverage at one of the many restaurants, browse through the shops, or take in a concert at the Coca-Cola Roxy.